dirdr/neural_network_from_scratch/README.md

   -V, --version  Print version
  ```

-## Performance benchmark
+## Network performance benchmark
-The project can be run to benchmark performance, see the help command
+The project can be run to benchmark the network performances, see the help command

 ```txt
 Run benchmarks